BijalBPatel/PolyChemPrint3/docs/userguide_GCode.GcodeCuraTutorial.rst

 Steo 0: Printer/ Program Settings

-Either create a "Custom FFF Printer" or modify your 3D pritner's profile to reflect the following.
+Either create a "Custom FFF Printer" or modify your 3D printer's profile to reflect the following.

 1. Delete any start or end Gcode.
 2. Set the origin at center of the bed.